konstantinosmitsides/konstantinosmitsides.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 4: Pipeline of the PG emitter in MCPG-ME algorithm.
+    Figure 5: Pipeline of the PG emitter in MCPG-ME algorithm.
 </div>

-For developement and technical details regarding MCPG-ME please refer to the 'Methodology' section of the [report](/assets/pdf/thesis_report_msc.pdf).
+For developement and technical details regarding MCPG-ME please refer to the 'Methodology' chapter of the [report](/assets/pdf/thesis_report_msc.pdf).
 The results of MCPG-ME are outlined in the 'Introduction' at the top of this page.
-For a more comprehensive understanding of the experiments and the implications of the experimental results, please refer to the 'Experiments' section of the [report](/assets/pdf/thesis_report_msc.pdf).
+For a more comprehensive understanding of the experiments and the implications of the experimental results, please refer to the ‘Experiments’ chapter of the [report](/assets/pdf/thesis_report_msc.pdf).

 ## Author